sid88in/serverless-appsync-plugin/README.md

       appIdClientRegex: # optional
     # if AWS_LAMBDA
     lambdaAuthorizerConfig:
       functionName: # The function name in your serverless.yml.
-Ignored if functionArn is provided.
+Ignored if lambdaFunctionArn is provided.
+      functionAlias: # optional, used with functionName
-      functionArn: # required if functionName is not defined
+      lambdaFunctionArn: # required if functionName is not defined
       identityValidationExpression: # optional
       authorizerResultTtlInSeconds: # optional
     # if OPENID_CONNECT